michaelmenon/gweb/Readme.md

 Supported HTTP Verbs:
 **GET POST PUT DELETE OPTIONS PATCH**

-**Adding a middleware**
+**Default Middleware**

-gweb provides a default middleware for handling JWT authenitcation.
+1. gweb provides a default middleware for handling JWT authenitcation.
 You can use it with the following syntax:

 `web.Use(gweb.MiddlewareJwt("secret"))`

+More are planned

 **Custom middleware**